stephanbrez/obsidian-propman/README.md

 This is a bit hacky but works until a directory flag is implemented.

+## Things That Don't Work Yet

+- Moving properties in the YAML front matter that contain an array of values.

 ## Coming Soon (or maybe in awhile)

 - Directory flag to operate on all markdown files in a given directory.
 - Rename Dataview properties
+- Moving properties from the YAML frontmatter to the body of the note.